What We Do

 The educational component of this program takes place in workshops presented by our Food School program.

 If you are interested in applying for the Feeding the Families program, please click on the “Get Involved” menu icon and “The Feeding the Families Application.”
-Or contact the Feeding the Families Coordinator, Jill Munson at firstname.lastname@example.org.
+Or contact the Program Director, Jill Munson at firstname.lastname@example.org.

 The Food School